Timeseries

 var(ddof=1)[source]

-Return a deterministic TimeSeries containing the variance of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the variance of each component computed over the samples of the stochastic series.

 This works only on stochastic series (i.e., with more than 1 sample)